Astros win again, force Game 7 in ALCS

 Manuel Margot homered twice and drove in three runs for the Rays.
 Despite blowing a 3-0 series lead, they remain one win from the second World Series in franchise history — and one loss from joining the 2004 Yankees in ignominy.

 Game 7 on Saturday night will feature the pitchers who started and finished Houston’s Game 7 win against the Los Angeles Dodgers in the 2017 World Series.
-Lance McCullers Jr. will go for the Astros while 36-year-old Charlie Morton is expected to start for the Rays.
+Lance McCullers Jr. will go for the Astros while 36-year-old Charlie Morton will start for the Rays.

 They are the first pair to pitch in the same winner-take-all postseason game as teammates and later start against each other in a winner-take-all game.